Contagion proof house! Need of the hour. A future-proof design, so it stands the test of time

 11. Use an air purifier – Air purifiers can be an effective way to reduce harmful particles in the air.
 If your child has asthma, it may be worthwhile to have one in his room.

-12. Don’t become complacent – “It’s easy to become complacent and think, ‘I’m not seeing any detrimental effects.
+12. Don’t become complacent – “It’s easy to become complacent [with sterilization] and think, ‘I’m not seeing any detrimental effects.
 I can probably skip this that one time.’
 That’s where problems start happening.
 And once you have a problem, it takes twice as much effort to get rid of it,” “Sterilization is imperative. … It’s really important that you have a tight protocol and that you have a strict regimen.”

 13. Modern technology – surely today’s architectural field have many technological innovations some of them area , steam mist windows to sterilize air , Micofibre screens, Floors that exude germ-trapping bubbles mechanical filtered ventilation systems, anti-allergen carpet, central vacuum systems, non-toxic paint and slip resistant surfaces.
 Get on it, we might need them sooner rather than later.